poseidon-code/supacons/README.md

 ## Future Updates

--   A huge refactoring and structuring has happened with the release of Font Awesome 6 sharp variations _(solid, regular, light)_.
+-   A huge refactoring and structuring has happened with the release of Font Awesome 6 sharp variations _(solid, regular, light, thin)_.
 Users of Supacons 6 needs to change the URLs inside the `<link>` tags as mentioned above.

--   Other variations of sharp icons _(thin, duotone)_ will be incorporated without any breaking changes, users are rest assured.
+-   Other variations of sharp icons _(duotone)_ will be incorporated without any breaking changes, users are rest assured.

 ---